libogonek/ogonek/validation.markdown

 When errors are found encoding or decoding streams, there are various ways of dealing with the errors.
 Ogonek provides four different error-handling strategies.
-Functions that take a validation strategy argument can also be called without the strategy argument; when that happens `ogonek::throw_validation_error` is the default used.
+Functions that take a validation strategy argument can often be called without the strategy argument; when that happens `ogonek::throw_validation_error` is the default used.